nineSean/memo/daily-note/README.md

         - point is unnecessary verbosity that confuses you visually, so most of your code should not have points.
     - [pointfree javascript](https://lucasmreis.github.io/blog/pointfree-javascript/)
 - composition
-    - operating order is right to left, opposite to pip.
+    - operating order is right to left, opposite to pipe.
     - unary function is easy to compose, currying makes multiple parameters function to unary function.